RandyGaul/cute_framework/docs/coroutine/README.md

 # Coroutines

 A [coroutine](https://en.wikipedia.org/wiki/Coroutine) is a function that can be paused and resumed at a later time.
 When paused all local variables, along with the [stack frame + call stack](https://en.wikipedia.org/wiki/Call_stack), are preserved.
-The call stack of a function allocates memory for local variables with a stack data structure.
-Typically a program will be assigned some stack space by the operating system to run on, for example 1MB with Microsoft Visual Studio.
-Each coroutine must have some space allocated for its own call stack.
-CF allocates some space on the heap for each coroutine.
+For a very quick description of coroutines I highly recommend checking out the [Pico8 documentation](https://pico-8.fandom.com/wiki/Cocreate) if you are a complete beginner.

 ## API List